dbos-inc/dbos-demo-apps/python/dbos-fastapi-template/README.md

 <details>
 <summary>Starting Postgres with Docker</summary>

-Alternatively, if you have Docker, you can start a Postgres locally with:
+If you have Docker, you can start a Postgres locally with:

 ```shell
 export PGPASSWORD=dbos